nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a note : `note`

-Deletes the specified person from the Pooch Planner.
+Adds a note to a specified person from the Pooch Planner.

 Format: `/note ; name : [name] ; note : [note message]`

 * Adds a note to the contact with the specified `name`.
 * Note that the specified person must first exist in Pooch Contact Book.
 * The name and note is a compulsory field that is case-insensitive but space-sensitive.
+* Note command can only be done on general persons classes. (eg. not Maintainer, Staff, Supplier)

 Examples:
 * `/note ; name : Poochie ; note : meet poochie tonight to get kibble`